CaravanStudios/web3-storage-vue/README.md

 * [web3.storage account](https://web3.storage/)
 * [web3 CLI](https://web3.storage/docs/w3cli/)

 Let's start by ensuring that the required technology has been installed on your computer.
-If you are unsure about the current status of Node and NPM on your computer, open your Terminal application and type `node`.
-This should result in a 'Welcome to Node.js' message, such as:
+If you are unsure about the current status of Node and NPM on your computer, open your Terminal application and type `node -v`.
+If Node is installed this should result in a printout of your current version of Node, such as:

-'Welcome to Node.js v18.18.2.'

-Exit Node, typically by using 'ctrl-z' on your keyboard, and type `npm`.
-If NPM is installed a listing of all available NPM commands will be shown.
+'v18.18.2'

+Then type `npm -v`.
+If NPM is another numeric print, ex.
+'10.8.1', will appear.

 Should either of these steps fail, the quickest way to install both is to use Node.js's supplied package manager which includes both Node.js and NPM.
 There are options available for Windows, Mac OSX, Linux and AIX.
 It is recommended that the latest version of each is installed.

 - [https://nodejs.org/en/download](https://nodejs.org/en/download)